 The amendments were intended to ensure that municipalities were efficient in their heritage planning programs.
-Specifically with regard to the 90-day limit related to Planning Act applications, the intention of this amendment was to ensure that municipalities did not raise heritage matters at a late stage of approval with regard to an application.
-However, Ontario Regulation 385/21 under the Act does recognize that there are situations where it is appropriate for these timelines to be extended or suspended and allows for Council and the applicant to mutually agree to an extension.
-The Act also contains other time limits for approvals with regard to applications to alter or demolish a heritage property or to repeal an individual designation by-law at the owner's request.
+Specifically, with regard to the 90-day limit related to Planning Act applications, the intention of this amendment was to ensure that municipalities did not raise heritage matters with regard to an application at a late stage in the approval process.
+However, Ontario Regulation 385/21 does recognize that there are situations where it is appropriate for these timelines to be extended or suspended and allows for Council and the applicant to mutually agree to an extension.
+Similarly, the Act also contains other time limits for approvals with regard to applications to alter or demolish a heritage property or to repeal an individual designation by-law at the owner's request.
+There are a variety of situations where the extension or waiver of timelines might be appropriate, particularly in order to align processes under the Planning Act and the Ontario Heritage Act to make review and approval more streamlined for both the City and the applicant.

 At present, any waiver of timelines must be agreed upon between Council and the applicant which require obtaining a recommendation from the Municipal Heritage Committee and then presenting a report to Council.
 This process is cumbersome and inefficient for both the City and the applicant.
-In order to make this process more efficient, staff are proposing that changes be made By-law 2019-154 which delegates authority to staff to approve certain types of applications made under Sections 33 and 42 of the Ontario Heritage Act.
-The proposed changes to the by-law would insert a new section into the by-law to both allow the Director of Development Services, or designate, to negotiate timeline extensions with applicants making applications under both Planning Act, where they relate to historic properties, and Ontario Heritage Act.
-Staff are also suggesting that an additional section be added into the by-law to allow the Director to execute and make amendments to Heritage Easement Agreements.
+In order to make this process more efficient, staff are proposing that changes be made to By-law 2019-154, which delegates authority to staff to approve certain types of applications made under Sections 33 and 42 of the Ontario Heritage Act.
+The proposed changes to the by-law would insert a new section into the by-law to both allow the Director of Development

+Services, or designate, to negotiate timeline extensions with applicants making applications under both the Planning Act, where they relate to historic properties, and Ontario Heritage Act.